antonyagustine/azure-service-bus/README.md

   npm start
   ```

-7. You should now be able to access the project at the specified URL or port.
+7. You should now be able to see message sending and receiving.

 Remember to update the repository URL in the clone command with your own repository URL.